opendilab/DI-engine-docs/source/hands_on/a2c.rst

 Overview
 ---------
-A3C (Asynchronous advantage actor-critic) algorithm is simple and lightweight framework for deep reinforcement learning that uses asynchronous gradient descent for optimization of deep neural network controllers.
+A3C (Asynchronous advantage actor-critic) algorithm is a simple and lightweight framework for deep reinforcement learning that uses asynchronous gradient descent for optimization of deep neural network controllers.
 A2C(advantage actor-critic), on the other hand, is the synchronous version of A3C where where the policy gradient algorithm is combined with an advantage function to reduce variance.

 Quick Facts
 -----------